stephenfarrar/mapsengine-api-tutorial/lesson1-gmeapi.md

-The Google Maps Engine API (Application Programming Interface) is a RESTful API where resources are represented as JavaScript Object Notation (JSON).
-This makes it simple for developers to create, share and publish their own custom Google maps and develop applications for a number of platforms.
-The interface allows users to Create, Read, Upload, Update and Delete data from custom tables using simple HTTP requests.

-As stated in the introduction, this tutorial will focus on reading public data and customising the JSON resources returned.
-If you want to make your data public, you can follow the steps in this [link](https://support.google.com/mapsengine/answer/3164737?hl=en).
+Great!
+Now, some more things you need to know.
+The Google Maps Engine API is a RESTful API that allows users to manage data using simple HTTP requests.
+Reading data requires a GET request which returns a standard HTTP response as well as other information about the map data.

+This is achieved using structured URLs just the same as you would enter into your browser.
+Why don't you try this here?
+Enter this URL: [http://www.gutenberg.org/cache/epub/11/pg11.txt](http://www.gutenberg.org/cache/epub/11/pg11.txt) into the box below and click "Submit" and see the response!